Kitware/geowatch/watch/tasks/uky_temporal_prediction/README.md

 Examples:

-`python fit.py --max_epochs 100 --sensor S2 --train_video 5 --val_video 3 --in_channels 3 --train_dataset /u/eag-d1/data/watch/drop0_aligned/data.kwcoco.json --val_datset /u/eag-d1/data/watch/drop0_aligned/data.kwcoco.json`
+`python fit.py --max_epochs 100 --sensor S2 --train_video 5 --val_video 3 --in_channels 3 --train_dataset /u/eag-d1/data/watch/drop0_aligned/data.kwcoco.json --val_dataset /u/eag-d1/data/watch/drop0_aligned/data.kwcoco.json`

-`python fit.py --max_epochs 100 --sensor LC --train_video 3 --val_video 4 --in_channels 1 --train_dataset /u/eag-d1/data/watch/drop0_aligned/data.kwcoco.json --val_datset /u/eag-d1/data/watch/drop0_aligned/data.kwcoco.json`
+`python fit.py --max_epochs 100 --sensor LC --train_video 3 --val_video 4 --in_channels 1 --train_dataset /u/eag-d1/data/watch/drop0_aligned/data.kwcoco.json --val_dataset /u/eag-d1/data/watch/drop0_aligned/data.kwcoco.json`

 To predict on drop0 data use `predict.py`.
 Arguments include lightning checkpoint and specify the sensor and number of channels corresponding to the trained model.
 The script also loads a kwcoco file and outputs another kwcoco file (these can be the same file).
 The output kwcoco file will include a path to features as an entry in the dictionary for each image.
 Features are stored in `args.output_folder` as .pt files.
 The script can accept a list of desired image ids to run on.
 If none are specified, the script will run on all available images and skip images that come from non-matching sensors.